 Dropping a Course

 A student can drop a course online through WebAdvisor until the end of Late Registration for the term.
 Once Late Registration is over and before the term's census date, a student must either submit a signed Add/Drop form to the Registrar's Office or submit a drop request online utilizing the Online Drop Request.
-After the census date, the Add/Drop form must include the instructor signature prior to being submitted to the Registrar.
+After the census date, instructor approval is required before a course drop can be processed.
 The online request will automatically be routed to the instructor for approval before it will be processed.

 Course drops processed during the first six weeks of a long term will receive an automatic W grade, which is a non-punitive grade.
 After the first six weeks, the instructor will recommend either a grade of W or a grade of WF on the drop form.
 Failure to submit a completed and signed drop form by the published deadline will cause the student to receive an F.